 The Warhol also hosts some of the coolest indie rock concerts in town.
 Past performers have included St. Vincent, Vampire Weekend, Blonde Redhead, Ted Leo and Ra Ra Riot.
 I saw John Vanderslice there once, and for the encore he actually took the show into the lobby.
 With no microphones or electricity, he and his band played a few songs, surrounded by the famous Warhol paintings that decorate the main lobby.
 It was a really cool experience.

-For fanatical fans not satisfied to merely visit the museum, you can also make a side trip to Andy Warhol’s grave.
+For fanatical fans not satisfied to merely visit the museum, you can also make a side trip to Andy Warhol’s grave in a suburb outside Pittsburgh.

 An affiliate of the Smithsonian, the Heinz History Center has exhibits about every aspect of the city of Pittsburgh, from its history in the French & Indian War, to its evolution throughout the 20th century, to its important national figures.